Al-Burdayni Mosque

+The Al-Burdayni Mosque (مسجد البرديني) is a mosque located in Al-Dawoudia, in Islamic Cairo, Egypt, near the Mosque of al-Malika Safiyya.
+The mosque was completed in 1616 CE during the Ottoman rule, funded by a wealthy merchant, Kareem al-din al-Bardayni.
+The building is made of stone and has gates erected in 1629 CE on two sides on the west, right of the fountain.

+History

-Al-Burdayni Mosque (مسجد البرديني) is a mosque in Cairo, Egypt.
-It is located in Al-Dawoudia, near the Mosque of al-Malika Safiyya.
-It was built by a wealthy merchant, Kareem al-din al-Bardayni in 1616 during the Ottoman rule.
-The building is made of stone and has gates erected in 1629 on two sides on the west, right of the fountain.
-This mosque was built under Ottoman rule after the Ottomans defeated the Mamluks in 1517 and ruled over Egypt until 1867.
-The mosque is built in Mamluk style not Ottoman style which would have been the prevailing style of choice at the time.
-This is because Karim al-Din al-Burdayni did not align himself with the cultural practices of the Turks neither the Egyptians.
+The mosque was completed under Ottoman rule after the Ottomans defeated the Mamluks in 1517 CE and ruled over Egypt until 1867 CE.
+The mosque was built in the Mamluk style (not in the Ottoman style that was the prevailing style of choice at the time).
+Karim al-Din al-Burdayni did not align himself with the cultural practices of the Turks nor the Egyptians, which impacted the mosque's architectural style.

 Description

-Although the mosque was built in the Ottoman era, the architecture retains many of Mamluk style, including the fountain which is full of motifs and inscriptions.
-Al- Burdayni mosque is small in scale and L-shaped making the mosque visible from two different faces both serve as entryways.
-To the right of the mosque is where the minaret stands.
-The minaret is where many different Islamic architectural styles come together.
-The first tier of the minaret is octagonal in shape with carvings of triangular arches, the second tier circular with vegetal motifs classic to Islamic architecture, finally a bulb like structure rests on the top with muqarna or stalactites like ornament around it.
+Although the mosque was built during the Ottoman era, the mosque's architecture retains many Mamluk features, including the fountain which is full of motifs and inscriptions.
+Al-Burdayni Mosque is small in scale and L-shaped making the mosque visible from two different faces, that both of which serve as entrances.
+To the right of the mosque is the minaret; where many different Islamic architectural styles come together.
+The first tier of the minaret is octagonal in shape with carvings of triangular arches; the second tier is circular with vegetal motifs classic to Islamic architecture; and finally a bulb-like structure rests on the top with muqarna (or stalactites), like ornament around it.

-The interior decoration also contains elements of Mamluk state of Circassia gathered in details.
-This is a small, albeit protected beautifully stained marbles which cover the walls and the roofs above the windows decorated with colored glass to create the sense of consistency.
-Its wooden ceiling is also considered one of the outstanding crafts of all the Egyptian historic mosques, and the skillful carpentry craftsmanship is also displayed in the work of minbar or handrails.
-The minaret is unique since it is the only minaret during the Ottoman time to have a band with an inscription of the date 1623 around the octagonal bottom part of the minaret.
+The interior decoration also contains elements of the Mamluk state of Circassia gathered in detail.
+This is a small, albeit protected beautifully stained marble, that cover the walls and the roofs above the windows decorated with coloured glass to create the sense of consistency.
+Its wooden ceiling is also considered one of the outstanding crafts of all the Egyptian historic mosques, and the skilful carpentry craftsmanship is also displayed in the work of minbar or handrails.
+The minaret is unique since it is the only minaret during the Ottoman era to have a band with an inscription of the date 1623 around the octagonal bottom part of the minaret.

-The nearest mosque to al- Burdayni mosque is the mosque of Malika Safiya which is not orniamated at all.
+The nearest mosque to al-Burdayni Mosque is the Mosque of Malika Safiya which has little-to-no ornamentation.
 These two mosques contrast in size.
-Al- Burdayni mosque is built at a humble size but heavily ornamented while the Malika Safiya shows strength and power through its scale and zero to none ornimation.
+The Al-Burdayni Mosque is a humble-size mosque with heavy ornamentation; while the Malika Safiya Mosque shows strength and power through its scale and hardly any ornamentation.